UNCLASSIFIED (U)

 (c) The renunciant and two disinterested witnesses must sign all documents, including the original English documents and the translations;

-(d) A disinterested interpreter (this may be a U.S. embassy/consulate locally employed staff (LE staff)) (who may also serve as one of the witnesses) shall attest in the presence of the consular officer that the renunciant has been read and has indicated their understanding of all of the documents in the language that they understand.
+(d) A disinterested interpreter (this may be a U.S. embassy/consulate locally employed staff (LE staff)) (who may also serve as one of the witnesses) shall attest in the presence of the consular officer that the renunciant has been read and has indicated their understanding of all the documents in the language that they understand.

 b.
 Copies of translated documents (Statement of Understanding, Oath of Renunciation) in locally spoken languages should be kept at post for future cases of non-English speaking renunciants.
 LE staff employees may serve both as interpreters and witnesses if they speak the same language or dialect as the renunciant as long as they are disinterested parties (not relatives, friends or associates).